Call 561-272-0800

 • Blood clots: Heroin use can increase the risk of blood clots, which can lead to stroke, pulmonary embolism, or heart attack.

 • Kidney disease: Heroin abuse can damage the kidneys, leading to kidney failure.
-In 2013, Singh VP, Singh N, and Jaggi AS in their work ‘A review on renal toxicity profile of common abusive drugs’ showed that heroin addicts have an increased risk of membranous nephropathy, nephrotic syndrome, acute glomerulonephritis, focal and segmental glomerulosclerosis (FSGS) amyloidosis, interstitial nephritis, and rhabdomyolysis.
+In 2013, Singh VP, Singh N, and Jaggi AS in their work ‘A review on renal toxicity profile of common abusive drugs’ showed that people struggling with heroin dependency have an increased risk of membranous nephropathy, nephrotic syndrome, acute glomerulonephritis, focal and segmental glomerulosclerosis (FSGS) amyloidosis, interstitial nephritis, and rhabdomyolysis.

 • Seizures: In severe cases, heroin addiction can increase the risk of seizures.